“The Man in the Moon heard the far bellow; “Oho,” quoth he, “the old earth is frolicsome to-night!””

 “I think you’d better leave that sofa with us, sir.”

 Sarah smiled.
 “We would benefit from your input Robin.
 Your energy.
 We’re suddenly unsure that the whole thing is safe – that it’s possible.
 Yesterday they were worried about solar winds killing the astronauts before they got to the moon.
 They were terrified that the astronauts would be too sick and disorientated for the lunar press conference.
-And today they were suddenly unsure that the astronauts’ digestive systems will function without gravity – there’s nothing to stop the contents of their stomachs simply floating up and out and away – unless the astronauts repeatedly swallow – which could lead to a lot of embarrassment in that press conference…”
+And today they were suddenly unsure that the astronauts’ digestive systems will function without gravity – there’s nothing to stop the contents of their stomachs simply floating up and out and away – unless the astronauts repeatedly swallow – which could lead to a lot of embarrassment in their press conference…”

-Robin felt momentarily very sharp, as if a fleet of bubbles had risen in his mind, but then he looked away and inwardly sighed determinedly.
+Robin felt momentarily very sharp, as if a fleet of bubbles had risen in his mind, but he then looked away and inwardly sighed determinedly.

 “Listen Sarah…” Robin looked down into his food.
 “Can you get me security clearance and an internet password?”

 Sarah shook her head and frowned.
 “They’ll need you Robin,” she whispered, her voice suddenly off-key and conspiratorial.
 “They can’t manage without you this time…”